Immigrants In The U.S. Armed Forces

+In the last 15 years, over 100,000 military members who were immigrants are now United States citizens.
 Immigrants serving in the United States military has deep historical roots.
 Non-citizens have fought in and with the U. S. Armed forces since the Revolutionary War.
 According to One America, nationally, each year around 8,000 non-citizens enlist in the military.
+Naturalization through military service is a legitimate method to increasing recruitment as well as giving immigrants an opportunity to become citizens.

-While individuals are paid for their service in the United States military, the decision join the military is entirely voluntary.
-Each branch of the services has different requirements for enlistment, but there are some standard requirements that all the branches hold to.
-Among these requirements is that only individuals who are U.S. citizens can become commissioned officers in the United States military.
+MIlitary service for citizens as well as immigrants with Green Cards is a voluntary process.
+Each branch of the services has different requirements for enlistment, but there are some standard requirements that all the branches have.
+Among these requirements is that only individuals who are U.S. citizens can become commissioned officers or require special security clearances (Intelligence, Nuclear Power, Special Operations) in the United States military.
 Those who are considered US citizens also include citizens of Puerto Rico, the Northern Marianas Islands, the Federated States of Micronesia, Guam, the U.S. Virgin Islands, American Samoa, and the Republic of the Marshall Islands.

 Non-citizens are eligible to enlist in the military but can not be commissioned.